Hindush: Geography

 The territory of Hindush may have corresponded to the area covering the lower and central Indus basin (present day Sindh and the southern Punjab region of Pakistan).
 Hindush bordered Gandāra (spelt as Gaⁿdāra by the Achaememids) to the north.
 These areas remained under Persian control until the invasion by Alexander.
 Alternatively, some authors consider that Hindush may have been located in the Punjab region.

-Hindush in the Achaemenid army
+Integration

+Second Persian invasion of Greece

 According to Herodotus, the 'Indians' participated to the Second Persian invasion of Greece circa 480 BCE.
 At the final Battle of Platea (479 BCE), they formed one of the main corps of Achaemenid troops (one of "the greatest of the nations").
 Indians were still supplying troops and elephants for the Achaemenid army at the Battle of Gaugamela (331 BCE).
 They are also depicted on the Achaemenid tombs of Naqsh-e Rostam and Persepolis.